-- 2.1 General Description
+2.1 General Description

 - A. The Building Automation System (BAS) shall use an open architecture and fully support a multi-vendor environment.
 To accomplish this effectively, the BAS shall support open communication protocol standards and integrate a wide variety of third-party devices and applications.
 The system shall be designed for use on the Internet, or intranets using off the shelf, industry standard technology compatible with other owner provided networks.
 The BAS shall be compatible for use with virtual server technology.

 - B. The Building Automation System shall consist of the following:

 - 1. Standalone System Controller

 - 2. Equipment Controller(s)

 - 3. Input/Output Module(s)

 - 4. Local Display Device(s)

 - 5. Portable Operator's Terminal(s)

 - 6. Distributed User Interface(s)

 - 7. Network processing, data storage and communications equipment

-- 7. Other components required for a complete and working BAS - C. The system shall be modular in nature, and shall permit expansion of both capacity and functionality through the addition of sensors, actuators, controllers and operator devices, while re-using existing controls equipment. - D. System architectural design shall eliminate dependence upon any single device for alarm reporting and control execution. - 1.
+- 8. Other components required for a complete and working BAS

+- C. The system shall be modular in nature, and shall permit expansion of both capacity and functionality through the addition of sensors, actuators, controllers and operator devices, while re-using existing controls equipment. - D. System architectural design shall eliminate dependence upon any single device for alarm reporting and control execution. - 1.
 The failure of any single component or network connection shall not interrupt the execution of control strategies at other operational devices. - 2.
-The System shall maintain all settings and overrides through a system reboot. - E. System architectural design shall eliminate dependence upon any single device for alarm reporting and control execution. - F. Scope of work is to provide control points for new AHU's for integration into the existing Honeywell Building Automation System within the West Building.
-Existing Honeywell control panels to be expanded to accommodate new control points where required. - G. Acceptable Manufacturers (NO SUBSTITUTIONS) - 1) Honeywell Controls
+The System shall maintain all settings and overrides through a system reboot. - E. System architectural design shall eliminate dependence upon any single device for alarm reporting and control execution. - F. The scope of work shall include an upgraded Graphical User Interface (GUI) at the front end for the new added equipment, similar to the Phase I Hall D AHU work. - G. Acceptable Manufacturers (NO SUBSTITUTIONS) - Work shall be an extension of the existing Honeywell system currently installed in West Concourse D.